robert-kratz/pdf-tools/README.md

 * `selectedForMerge`: An array of file IDs that are selected for merging.
 * `currentOperation`: The current operation being performed (`'split'` or `'merge'`).
 * `downloads`: An array of `DownloadEntry` objects representing the processed files available for download.

-## Client-Side Processing

-All PDF processing is performed on the client-side using JavaScript libraries (`pdf-lib`, `jszip`).
-This ensures that no data is uploaded to a server, enhancing user privacy and data security.

 ## Notes